 It is hard to deny the fact that good content is the cornerstone of an effective online marketing campaign.
 Every piece of content created communicates a brand’s message, educates its audience, and persuades them to purchase a product or service over the competitors.

 As a matter of fact, offering high-quality content is one of the easiest yet essential ways to attract prospects and create interest in your business.
-No wonder, content has been one of the most crucial elements of SEO.
 Content doesn’t have to be limited to text and can take form, i.e. images, videos, infographics, and many more.

 A blend of Content and SEO: Six Key Elements To Keep in Mind:

 When writing or developing content for a website, a webmaster should work to provide as much information as possible to its audience.
-Moreover, it should follow Google’s guidelines for what they call E-A-T (expertise, authority, and trustworthiness).
-E-A-T is an essential component of Google’s algorithm and its guiding principles can help websites perform better on search engines.
+Moreover, it should follow Google’s guidelines for what they call E-E-A-T (expertise, authority, and trustworthiness).
+E-E-A-T is an essential component of Google’s algorithm and its guiding principles can help websites perform better on search engines.

 To ensure that the content pillar of your website meets the standards Google sets out, make sure to keep in mind the following points: